faranalytics/dialog/README.md

 ### Features

-- An easy to understand modular framework
+- An easy to understand and extensible modular framework
 - Event driven architecture
 - Facilities for multithreaded deployments
 - Talk over interruption of agent